anushri-sharma/Google-IT-Support-Certificate/Course 1 - Technical Support Fundamentals/Module 2 - Hardware/README.md

 -----
 # New terms and their definitions: Course 1 Module 2

-Address bus: Connects the CPU to the MCC and sends over the location of the data, but not the data itself
+**Address bus:** Connects the CPU to the MCC and sends over the location of the data, but not the data itself

-ATA: The most common interface that hard drives use to connect to our system
+**ATA:** The most common interface that hard drives use to connect to our system

-ATX (Advanced Technology eXtended): The most common form factor for motherboards
+**ATX (Advanced Technology eXtended):** The most common form factor for motherboards

-Backward compatible: It means older hardware works with newer hardware
+**Backward compatible:** It means older hardware works with newer hardware

-Bios (Basic Input Output Services): The BIOS is software that helps initialize the hardware in our computer and gets our operating system up and running
+**Bios (Basic Input Output Services):** The BIOS is software that helps initialize the hardware in our computer and gets our operating system up and running

-BYOD (Bring Your Own Device): Refers to the practice of allowing people to use their own personal devices for work
+**BYOD (Bring Your Own Device):** Refers to the practice of allowing people to use their own personal devices for work

-Cache: The assigned stored location for recently or frequently accessed data; on a mobile app it is where anything that was changed or created with that app is stored
+**Cache:** The assigned stored location for recently or frequently accessed data; on a mobile app it is where anything that was changed or created with that app is stored

-Charge cycle: One full charge and discharge of a battery
+**Charge cycle:** One full charge and discharge of a battery

-Chipset: It decides how components talk to each other on our machine
+AWS Cloud Practitioner Certification It decides how components talk to each other on our machine

 Clock cycle: When you send a voltage to the clock wire